sigedu-org/website/_pages/archive.md

 **August 9, 2019**.
 The 8th ISCA Workshop on Speech and Language Technology in Education ([SLaTE 2019](https://sites.google.com/view/slate2019/home)) will be held in Graz, Austria, on September 20 - 21, co-located with Interspeech.
 See [this blog post](/blog/guest/slate2019-announcement/) for further information about SLaTE 2019.
 {: .notice}

+**August 8, 2019**.
+The Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Application (BEA14) are now available [online](https://www.aclweb.org/anthology/volumes/W19-44/).
+{: .notice}

 **August 2, 2019**.
 The slides for the opening remarks are now available [online](https://1drv.ms/b/s!AnFJWBBU0mI4gQZVP93G93DJsIYB)!
 Please don't forget to [vote](https://bit.ly/bea14-ambassador) for the BEA14 ambassador paper and please do [sign up](https://bit.ly/bea14-dinner) for the post-workshop dinner!
 The dinner will be at [Trattoria Coco Lezzone](https://goo.gl/maps/oVc7VSGYMXtV4b2x5).
 {: .notice}